Test Well Water Annually for Safe Drinking Water

 Choose Appropriate Hardware for Hanging

-Once the placement has been determined, it’s time to decide how the piece will be hung or the type of hanger that is appropriate for the piece.
+Once the placement has been determined, determining how the piece will be hung or the type of hanger that is appropriate for the piece.
 The weight, size, and shape of the piece to be hung as well as the wall material needs to be considered first and foremost.
 There are various options for hanging including screws, nails, picture hanging hardware, pins, or adhesive strips.
 If the piece is small and light weight, pins or adhesive strips may work.
 Pieces with more weight will require something more substantial.
 If the weight is not too great, it might be possible to use a small nail or picture hanger hardware put directly into drywall.
 Larger or heavier pieces may require a drywall anchor to adequately support it.
 If the piece is really heavy, consideration should be made to placing the piece where there is a wall stud.
 While you can nail or screw directly into drywall, always drill a pilot hole first in plaster to prevent cracking.
 Brick and concrete walls also require drilling a hole with a special masonry bit then either hammering in a masonry nail or using a plastic anchor and screw.

 Determine the Hanging Point